Home » Recipes » Recipes by Season » Fall Recipes » Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 Jumbo shrimp, meet spicy Cajun!
 This Cajun-style shrimp pasta is ready to eat in 15 minutes!
-No joke.
-Nine to 10 minutes for the pasta to cook to “al dente” while the sweet Argentine Royal Red shrimp cook in just about 2 1/2 to 3 minutes.
+Just nine to 10 minutes for the pasta to cook to “al dente” while the sweet Argentine Royal Red shrimp cook in just about 2 1/2 to 3 minutes.
 Toss the pasta with the seasoned shrimp and buttery Cajun-spiced sauce and that’s it!
 A restaurant-quality shrimp pasta that’s both super tasty and easy to make at home.
 We definitely think it’s worthy of a spot on your rotating pasta roster.
 Plus, cleanup is a breeze.
 And if you’re feeling spicy, just add a little more heat.

 Spicy or not, This Shrimp Pasta is Delicious.

 I personally love to eat this pasta a little on the spicier side.
 But when I make it for dinner parties or groups, I tend to add a little less heat and serve extra cayenne pepper and crushed red pepper flakes on the table so everyone can choose how much (or how little) they’d like to add.
-Also, when making a recipe with so few ingredients, try to make sure the main ingredients are high-quality which always ensures the best, tastiest outcome.
+Also, when making a recipe with so few ingredients, try to make sure the main ingredients are high-quality which always ensures the tastiest outcome.

 Let’s Talk Shrimp

-The shrimp used for this recipe are Argentinian Red shrimp, which is one of the famous varieties of Red Shrimp found in just a few places throughout the world.
-They are sweeter and have a more tender texture than the average shrimp.
-I also use Gulf Coast Royal Reds for this recipe whenever I’m in the States and can order them from reputable sources near the coast.
 In fact, Gulf Royal Reds are my all-time favorite of the “Reds” family (or any shrimp).
-However, nowadays it’s easier for most people to find the red shrimp from Argentina, so I’ve used them for this shrimp recipe.
-Either of these red shrimp will work beautifully in this pasta recipe.
+However, nowadays it’s easier for most people to find red shrimp from Argentina, so I’ve used them for this shrimp recipe.
+Either of these red shrimp varieties will work beautifully in this pasta recipe.
 And if you can’t find the reds where you live, just use the best shrimp you can find and this pasta will still be delicious.

-Cajun Style Royal Red Shrimp Pasta Ingredients
+Easy Cajun Style Royal Red Shrimp Pasta Ingredients

 • 6 Royal Red Shrimp, deveined with shell-on (or other wild-caught sustainable shrimp)